farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 Characters are defined using `details` to represent who they are, what they are like and who they are linked to.
 By default, `details` don't have any mechanical uses in the game apart from providing narrative liberties.

 An `attachment` is a character `detail` that you can choose to temporarily lose to resist an incoming `consequence`.
-If you want to resist a `consequence`, but don’t want to make a `determination roll`, you can decide to break one of your `attachment`.
+If you want to resist a `consequence`, but don’t want to make a `determination roll`, you can decide to break one of your `attachments`.
 Doing so cancels the consequence outright.

 However, this can only be done when it makes sense narratively, and that particular `attachment` cannot be used until time is taken to repair or reacquire it.